Emperor Junnin: Ascension and reign

 In 757 the Empress Kōken, his third cousin appointed him to be her crown prince instead of Prince Funado, who had been appointed to this position in the will of the Emperor Shōmu.
 In the tenth year of Kōken-tennōs reign (称徳天皇十年), on December 7, 758 (Tenpyō-shōhō 2, 1st day of the 8th month), the empress abdicated and the succession (senso) passed to her adopted son.
 Shortly afterwards, Emperor Junnin is said to have ascended to the throne (sokui).
 In 760 (Tenpyō-hōji 4), additional coins were put into circulation—copper coins bearing the words Mannen Ten-hō, silver coins bearing the words Teihei Genhō, and gold coins bearing the words Kaiki Shōhō.

 The years of Junnin's reign, 758–765, are more specifically encompassed within a single era name or nengō,Tenpyō-hōji.
 Junnin seemingly had very little power and was possibly a mere figurehead.
 In 764, six years after Empress Kōken had abdicated, the former empress reclaimed the throne during Fujiwara no Nakamaro's Rebellion, forcing Junnin to abdicate.

 Death and mausoleum

 On November 10, 765 (Tenpyō-jingo 1, 23rd day of the 10th month), the former emperor died while in exile.
-The official cause of death was illness, but according to one theory, it was the assassination by the order of Emperor Shōtoku.
+The official cause of death was illness, but according to one theory, it was the assassination by the order of Empress Shōtoku.
 The site of Junnin's actual grave is unknown, and he is traditionally venerated at a memorial Shinto shrine (misasagi) at Awaji.
 The Imperial Household Agency designates this location as Junnin's mausoleum: It is formally named Awaji no misasagi.

 Though Junnin had, technically, been emperor, he was not featured on the official List of Japanese Emperors until the late nineteenth century.
 In 1870, Emperor Meiji conferred the posthumous name and title by which Emperor Junnin is now known.
 His place in the traditional order of succession was confirmed at the same time as announcements about Emperor Kōbun and Emperor Chūkyō were made public.